open-education-hub/operating-systems/content/chapters/software-stack/lab/content/basic-syscall.md

 The two programs end up printing the `Hello, world!` message at standard output by issuing the `write` system call.
 Then they complete their work by issuing the `exit` system call.

-The `write` system call writes a buffer to the file referred by the first argument which is the file descriptor.
+The `write` system call writes a buffer to the file referred by the first argument, which is the file descriptor.
 File descriptors are going to be studied in-depth in future chapters.
 For now, it is enough for you to know that they are integers that behave like file handlers.
 The 3 most common file descriptors are: